Solomon1533/1dgk.github.io/misc.md

 - The Diamond Age: Or, A Young Lady's Illustrated Primer by Neal Stephenson
 - Cyber Mercenaries by Tim Mauer
 - Countdown to Zero Day by Kim Zetter
-- How To by Randall Munroe
 - Hackers by Steven Levy
 - Technopoly by Neil Postman
 - Everybody Lies by Seth Stephens-Davidowitz
 - The Book Thief by Markus Zusak
+- Sandworm by Andy Greenberg

 **Currently watching**